robnagler/robnagler.github.io/_posts/2007-05-27-BookReview-The-War-of-Art.md

 ---
 layout: post
-title: "BookReview: The War of Art: Break Through the Blocks and Win Your Inner Creative Battles"
+title: "BookNotes: The War of Art: Break Through the Blocks and Win Your Inner Creative Battles"
 date: 2007-05-27T12:00:00Z
 ---
 By Steven Pressfield, Warner Books, 4/1/2003, 978-0446691437